Tips on Working Abroad

 By Adrian Travis

 In management consulting, there’s no deeper end of the pool than an international consulting assignment.
-At Trindent, we call this a complex business challenge, because of the various cultural nuances, linguistic nuances, not to mention jet-lag and isolation it causes staff while on assignment.
-However, for the right person, and the right client, it can both be a valuable driver of business performance for a client that doesn’t normally have access to excellent consulting talent in their particular city or country, as well as a gratifying learning experience for a consultant to explore new frontiers in business, and their personal lives.
+At Trindent, we call this a complex business challenge, because of the various cultural nuances, language barrier, not to mention jet-lag and isolation it causes staff while on assignment.
+However, for the right person, and the right client, it can both be a valuable driver of business performance for a client.
+Working abroad can benefit a client that doesn’t normally have access to excellent consulting talent in their particular city or country and it will also be a gratifying learning experience for a consultant to explore new frontiers in business, and their personal lives.

 As a consultant, I’ve had the pleasure to work for long periods of time in places like Tokyo, Hong Kong and Munich.
 It was a tremendously gratifying experience and I felt that I grew as both a consultant and a human being.

 Asia Pacific is well-known to have a rather immature management consulting talent pool.
-Even the biggest and strongest management consultancies have rather spotty track records in developing markets, particularly those in markets where educational systems minimize free-thinking and criticism of ideas.
-As businesses grow and the demand for consulting talents in Asia become necessary, management consultancies will grow, but for now, this market is still a frontier market for consulting services.
+Even the biggest and strongest management consulting firms have rather spotty track records in developing markets, particularly those in markets where educational systems minimize free-thinking and criticism of ideas.
+As businesses grow and the demand for consulting talents in Asia become necessary, management consultants will grow.
+For now, this market is still a frontier market for consulting services.

 Sometimes clients wish to minimize travel expenses by keeping their consultants on site 100% of the time.
 Like any good employee, isolation from friends and family is likely to lead to burnout and lack of engagement.
 It’s a good practice to keep your consultants engaged and operating at their peak performance.
 Rotations home to see loved ones are essential in achieving this.
 Sometimes the incremental results generated from a properly-run project with fully-engaged staff and consultants can easily outweigh any travel expense incurred.
 Forward-thinking client executives will typically understand this.

-Trindent has had a strong track record of delivering results in Asia, and we’ve been able to open up this market to top-notch consulting expertise.
-It’s not without it’s challenges, but any engagement’s chance of success can be achieved by favoring the strongest possible consultant, regardless of geography, language proficiency, and ensuring they’re engaged fully and motivated to perform.
+Trindent Consulting has had a strong track record of delivering results in Asia, and we’ve been able to open up this market to top-notch consulting expertise.
+It’s not without it’s challenges, but any project’s chance of success can be achieved by favoring the strongest possible consultant, regardless of geography, language proficiency, and ensuring they’re motivated to perform.